HIGHLIGHTS OF THE PAST 35 YEARS

 * Ronald K. Brown choreographs “Why you Follow” commissioned by The Joyce Theater during a 3 week residency in Havana, Cuba-with MalPaso.
 The new work premieres at The Joyce Theater in MalPaso’s US debut with a work by Artistic Director Osnel Delgado “24 Hours and a Dog”.

 * Evidence premieres “The Subtle One” with music by Jason Moran at The Joyce Theater.

 * The American Dance Festival presents a shared concert of solos by male choreographers Shen Wei, Stephen Petronio, Doug Varone and Ronald K. Brown.

-* In Orem, Utah at the 53rd National Choreography Intensive Ronald K. Brown and Arcell Cabuag (Director of Choreography) and Farai Malianga (Director of Music) offered workshops for Emerging and Professional Choreographers.
+* In Orem, Utah at the 53rd National Choreography Intensive Ronald K. Brown and Arcell Cabuag (Directors of Choreography) and Farai Malianga (Director of Music) offered workshops for Emerging and Professional Choreographers.

 * Evidence has the 9th Annual Summer Dance Workshop Series at Bedford Stuyvesant Restoration Corporation for the third year in partnership with BSRC/Center for Arts and Culture.

-* EVIDENCE Becomes the first Dance Company -in-Residence at the newly renovated BRIC House, located in Brooklyn, NY.
-In partnership with Ingersoll/University Settlement, auditions were held for Ronald K Brown’s “ON EARTH TOGETHER”, 30 dancers from the community (ages 8-73) were cast and joined Evidence for it’s first season at BRIC House.
+* EVIDENCE Becomes the first Dance Company-in-Residence at the newly renovated BRIC House, located in Brooklyn, NY.
+In partnership with Ingersoll/University Settlement, auditions were held for Ronald K Brown’s “ON EARTH TOGETHER”, 30 dancers from the community (ages 8-73) were cast and joined Evidence for it’s first season of 4 seasons at BRIC House.

 * The Gershwin’s Porgy and Bess opens on Broadway with the choreography of Ronald K Brown